insin/newforms/docs/validation.rst

    if the data is was validating is stale.

-If an async validation involves a potentially long-running or (in some way) expensive which you'd like to cancel should this happen, you can give newforms a callback to call by returning an object with an ``onCancel()`` function, after your async validation has started:
+If an async validation involves a potentially long-running or (in some way) expensive operation which you'd like to cancel should this happen, you can give newforms a callback to call by returning an object with an ``onCancel()`` function, after your async validation has started:

 .. code-block:: javascript